ohrite/slips/code-review.md

 Active listening
 ----------------
-* Two roles: Talker and Listener
+* Two roles: Reviewee and Reviewer
-* Listener will understand the emotional and logical output of the Talker
+* Reviewer will understand the emotional and logical output of the Reviewee
-* Talker will be vulnerable enough to transmit the emotional content, while clear enough to transmit the logical content
+* Reviewee will be vulnerable enough to transmit the emotional content, while clear enough to transmit the logical content
 * Tips:
   - Allow yourself to be curious and open-minded
   - Allow yourself to listen/talk as if you are not personally responsible for the content